Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Introduction

 \section{Introduction}

+Drones, a.k.a. \acp{UAV}, represent an evolution of the \ac{IoT} paradigm.
+Since we define the \ac{IoT} as a network of physical objects (things) that are embedded with sensors, software, and other technologies to connect and exchange data with other devices and systems over the Internet~\cite{iot_ibm},\cite{iot_oracle}, it is immediate to include drones in the IoT domain.
+They are battery-powered devices, featuring limited onboard storage space and integrating \acp{CPU} with heterogeneous computational capabilities.
+Recent papers even coined the notion of \emph{Flying IoT} to specifically identify drones as a specification of the IoT paradigm~\cite{genc2017_micro},~\cite{wisse2023_iotj},~\cite{yazdinejad2020_iotj},~\cite{hoque2021_iotj}.

-The adoption of remotely piloted and (semi) autonomous robots and drones in everyday business is increasing at a high pace.
-Today, such technologies are increasingly used both outdoors, e.g., for disaster management, search and rescue, and goods delivery~\cite{abualigah2021_sensors}, and indoors, e.g., for inventory management, intra-logistics of items, inspection and surveillance~\cite{wawrla2019_eth}.
+Today, drones are increasingly used both outdoors, e.g., for disaster management, search and rescue, and goods delivery~\cite{abualigah2021_sensors}, and indoors, e.g., for inventory management, intra-logistics of items, inspection and surveillance~\cite{wawrla2019_eth}, and leading companies such as IKEA and Amazon are actively experimenting products for warehouse management and home surveillance~\cite{ikea_drones},~\cite{amazon_indoorDrone}.
 In this context, leading market analysis companies estimate a current market value of up to 100.37 billion USD by 2029, with a compound annual growth rate of 25.5\% in the next years~\cite{market}.

 As their role becomes more central, drones are increasingly the main target of several cybersecurity attacks.
-In particular, due to the reliance on wireless channels for communication, video streaming, and telemetry, the easiest way attackers can disrupt drones' operation is through \emph{jamming} attacks~\cite{multerer2017_eurad}.
-Jamming can significantly disrupt wireless communications in a given area through injection of high-power noise into the same channel used by legitimate communication parties~\cite{pirayesh2022_comst}.
-In such cases, depending on the firmware onboard, the drone might return to the starting point of the mission, land, or even crash, with potential hazards for people in the area, especially for indoor applications~\cite{ferreira2022_sensors}.
+In particular, due to the reliance on wireless channels for communication, video streaming, and telemetry, attackers can easily disrupt drones' operation through \emph{jamming} attacks~\cite{multerer2017_eurad}.
+Jamming can significantly disrupt wireless communications in a given area by injecting high-power noise into the same channel used by legitimate communication parties~\cite{pirayesh2022_comst}.
+Depending on the firmware onboard, the drone might return to the mission's starting point, land, or even crash, with potential hazards for people in the area, especially for indoor applications~\cite{ferreira2022_sensors}.